microsoft/ODBC-Specification/ODBC 4.0.md

 If the driver encounters a dynamic (unschematized) column that does not exactly match any existing IRD records, the driver

 1. Creates a new IRD record for the column; this becomes a new, unbound column in the result.
-The application must bind the column, or set the `str_len_or_indicator_ptr` to `SQL_DATA_AT_FETCH`, in order to retrieve the value in subsequent calls to SQLFetch.
+The application must bind the column, or set the ['SQL_DESC_DATA_AT_FETCH'](#361-sql_desc_data_at_fetch-descriptor-field) descriptor field to `SQL_TRUE`, in order to retrieve the value in subsequent calls to SQLFetch.
 Once added to the IRD, dynamic columns become "known columns".
 If the type and length information changes on subsequent rows, the driver may return SQL_METADATA_CHANGED based on the [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR).
 Alternatively, the driver may create additional IRD records with the same name for dynamic columns of different types.
 Once added, the descriptor fields are a permanent part of the descriptor until it is freed.

 2. Returns `SQL_DATA_AVAILABLE` from SQLFetch or SQLFetchScroll